Does the Earth need legal rights? No, but we need to give them to her.

 The worldview indigenous people have held for the last, let’s say, 15,000 years has finally made it into our modern system of law.
 The legal concept is called Rights of Nature, and it’s gaining momentum all over the world.

 I’ve been bookmarking news articles about this movement for the last couple of years with the idea that I’d eventually write about it.
 But when I started to research, I found something better: the Center for Democratic and Environment Rights and many hours of interesting video presentations and discussions.

 Thomas Linzey is the center’s co-founder and senior legal counsel.
-He wrote the first Rights of Nature law adopted anywhere in the world. **All quotes that follow are from his talks.
+He wrote the first Rights of Nature law adopted anywhere in the world. (*All quotes are from his talks.)